giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 This document proposes an initial approach towards  a common understanding and exposure scheme for metrics reflecting compute capabilities.
-It aims at building on existing work in the IETF on compute metrics definitions to build synergies.
+It aims at leveraging on existing work in the IETF on compute metrics definitions to build synergies.
 It also aims at reaching out to working or research groups in the IETF that would consume such information and have particular requirements.